-As of May 31, 2002, we have outstanding 26,339,737 shares of common stock and all are eligible for sale under Rule 144 or are otherwise freely tradable, except for 4,530,885 shares which are awaiting registration, including the 3,070,671 shares being registered hereunder.
+As of March 31, 2002, we have outstanding 26,320,913 shares of common stock and all are eligible for sale under Rule 144 or are otherwise freely tradable, except for 4,530,885 shares which are awaiting registration, including the 3,070,671 shares being registered hereunder.
 The timing of the effectiveness of this registration statement is uncertain.
 In addition:

-- Our employees and others hold options to buy a total of 2,911,362 shares of common stock as of May 31, 2002.
-The shares of common stock to be issued upon exercise of these options have been registered, and therefore may be freely sold when issued. - There are outstanding warrants to buy 10,905,684 shares of common stock as of May 31, 2002.
+- Our employees and others hold options to buy a total of 2,843,728shares of common stock as of March 31, 2002.
+The shares of common stock to be issued upon exercise of these options have been registered, and therefore may be freely sold when issued. - There are outstanding warrants to buy 10,905,684 shares of common stock as of March 31, 2002.
 4,416,814 shares issuable upon exercise of 4,416,814 warrants are registered and an additional 3,614,139 shares issuable upon exercise of warrants are under registration.
 These shares may be freely sold when issued.
 The holders of warrants covering 400,000 shares have incidental registration rights to have the shares issuable upon the exercise of their warrants registered.
 Once registered, those shares may be freely sold when issued, for so long as the registration statement is effective and current.
-The remaining warrants have no registration rights. - We may issue options to purchase up to an additional 879 shares of common stock under our stock option plans as of May 31, 2002, which also will be fully saleable when issued. - We are authorized to sell up to 197,688 shares of common stock under our Employee Stock Purchase Plan to our full-time employees, nearly all of whom are eligible to participate. - Besides issuing to Medtronic International, Inc. ("MIL," formerly Medtronic Asset Management, Inc.) a warrant for 3,000,000 shares ("Warrant Shares") of our Common Stock, we have also granted certain contractual rights to MIL to purchase (i) an additional 352,113 shares of our Common Stock at a price of \$7.10 per share ("First Purchase Right") which shares are covered by this registration and (ii) the right to purchase up to \$7,500,000 of our Common Stock based on the average closing sales price for the five days preceding the commitment to purchase.
+The remaining warrants have no registration rights.

+- We may issue options to purchase up to an additional 879 shares of common stock under our stock option plans as of March 31, 2002, which also will be fully saleable when issued.
+We are seeking approval of a new employee stock option plan from our shareholders under which we could issue an additional 2,500,000 shares of Common Stock, which amount is subject to certain automatic annual and other increases, as described in our Proxy Statement. - We are authorized to sell up to 212,812 shares of common stock under our Employee Stock Purchase Plan to our full-time employees, nearly all of whom are eligible to participate. - Besides issuing to Medtronic International, Inc. ("MIL," formerly Medtronic Asset Management, Inc.) a warrant for 3,000,000 shares ("Warrant Shares") of our Common Stock, we have also granted certain contractual rights to MIL to purchase (i) an additional 352,113 shares of our Common Stock at a price of \$7.10 per share ("First Purchase Right") which shares are covered by this registration and (ii) the right to purchase up to \$7,500,000 of our Common Stock based on the average closing sales price for the five days preceding the commitment to purchase.
 These contractual purchase rights are subject to certain technology milestones being met or waived by MIL and any required regulatory or shareholder approvals.
 MIL may require us to register these shares upon the exercise of such purchase rights.
 The Warrant Shares and shares of our Common Stock covered by the First Purchase Right are being registered for resale as part of this registration.
 Once registered, those shares may be freely sold when issued, for so long as the registration statement is effective and current.